pachyderm/pachyderm/doc/docs/2.0.x/concepts/pipeline-concepts/pipeline/index.md

 chain multiple pipelines together to create a directed acyclic graph (DAG).

+You define a pipeline declaratively, using a JSON or YAML file.
+Pipeline specification files follow Pachyderm's [pipeline reference specification file](../../../reference/pipeline_spec).

 A minimum pipeline specification must include the following parameters:

 - `name` — The name of your data pipeline.
 Set a meaningful name for